fab-c14/ImageScraper/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: ''
+title: BUG
-labels: ''
+labels: bug
-assignees: ''
+assignees: fab-c14

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+Sometimes It may not be able to reach the site

 **To Reproduce**
 Steps to reproduce the behavior: